choria-io/website/docs/content/development/server/config_mutator/_index.md

  * You want to look up hosts to connect to using means other than SRV or static configuration
  * You want to prepare a token or other kind of credential, perhaps fetched from credential store during initialization

+Mutators called after the server.conf is read and configuration defaults are set but before the framework initialize, so you have a chance to basically do any weird startup fiddling with the configuration or build settings.

-These are all pretty weird edge cases, some of them might be better served by creating a specific kind of plugin in the Choria framework - like the token cases - but regardless you can use this to solve some pretty weird edge cases.
+These are all pretty weird edge cases, some of them might be better served by creating a specific kind of plugin in the Choria framework - like the token cases - but regardless you can use this to solve dynamic configuration cases pre server initialization.

 Multiple mutators can be run in the same Choria instance.